Mary of Burgundy: Marriage

 Mary soon made her choice among the many suitors for her hand by selecting Archduke Maximilian of Austria (future Holy Roman Emperor Maximilian I), who became her co-ruler.
+Mary and Maximilian were second cousins as Mary's father, Charles the Bold, and Maximilian's mother, Eleanor of Portugal, were grandchildren of John I of Portugal and Philippa of Lancaster.
 The marriage took place at Ghent on 19 August 1477, she was 20 years old, while he was two years younger.
 Mary's marriage into the House of Habsburg initiated two centuries of contention between France and the Habsburgs, a struggle that climaxed with the War of the Spanish Succession in the years 1701–1714.